Learn more about the 2020 Census...

 Your Participation in the 2020 Census is Important!

-A year from now, the federal government will begin asking people a list of questions to complete the 2020 Census.
+In March of 2020 the federal government will begin asking people a list of questions to complete the 2020 Census.
 The census is conducted every 10 years and is mandated by the U.S. Constitution.

 Every year, more than $675 billion goes toward hospitals, fire departments, schools, roads, and more.

 By April 1, 2020, households will receive a postcard to participate in the 2020 Census.
 You'll then have three ways to respond: online, by phone and by mail if you have not already responded.